openebs/dynamic-localpv-provisioner/docs/quickstart.md

        # type.
 Default is 'ext4'.
        #- name: FSType
        #  value: "xfs"
-       #Only blockdevices with the label
+       #Only blockdevices with all the labels
-       # openebs.io/block-device-tag=mongo
+       # mentioned here will be used
-       # will be used
+       #- name: BlockDeviceSelectors
-       #- name: BlockDeviceTag
+       #  data:
-       #  value: "mongo"
+       #    ndm.io/driveType: "SSD"
   provisioner: openebs.io/local
   reclaimPolicy: Delete
   #It is necessary to have volumeBindingMode as WaitForFirstConsumer